gvieri/ransomvirusprotector/README.md

 # RansomVirusProtector

-## firewall script creator based on countries's internet block net addresses
+## firewall script creator based on countries' internet block net addresses

 ### Introduction
 We live in tragic times where war is returning in Europe.
-After that we had death and destructions in AF, YU, SY a lot of African places and in Asia.
+After that we had death and destruction in AF, YU, SY and, a lot of both African/Asian places.
-Now we have to face cyberwar and rogue cyber attack.
-I can't do anything to stop a cyber war but I really hope this script will become usefull to sme's owner and healthcare organizations.
+Now we have to face cyberwar and rogue cyber attacks.
+I can't do anything to stop a cyber war but I really hope this script will become useful to SME owners and healthcare organizations.
-In brief: malware needs to "phone home" for both ativation and to esfiltrate stolen data.
-It will phone home to get the 'key' to encrypt all your data before ask for ransom.
+In brief: malware needs to "phone home" for both activation and to exfiltrate stolen data.
+It will phone home to get the 'key' to encrypt all your data before asking for ransom.

-What if it can't "phone home" ? nothing...
-It will wait and will try to communicate with its owner by using other means.
+What if it can't "phone home"? nothing...
+It will wait and try to communicate with its owner by using other means.
 But a firewall correctly configured can buy you some time to fix the thing.

-So I have written and published this script that I use as a sort of "swiss knife" to block suspect ip coming from a given country or, a set of countries...
+So I have written and published this script that I use as a sort of "swiss knife" to block suspect ip coming from a given country or a set of countries

-I'm using on linux but it can be used on windows too.
-You can try on wsl (linux on windows) and maybe from powershell.
+I'm using on Linux but it can be used on windows too.
+You can try on WSL (Linux on Windows) and maybe from PowerShell.

 The license ?
 AGPL.
 Look at it.